STEMMechanics/STEMCraft-Core/README.md

 -   Added `/seen <player>` command requiring the `stemcraft.seen` permission.
 -   Moved from custom YAML framework to [BoostedYAML](https://github.com/dejvokep/boosted-yaml)
 -   Added /repair command
+-   `/back` will now teleport a player to their last death location

 ### 0.3.2